frica/blog/content/articles/pelican-vscode-snippet.md

-Title: VSCode snippet for Pelican
+Title: VS Code snippet for Pelican
 Date: 2025-06-01 17:25
 Category: Tech
 Lang: en
 Tags: pelican, vscode
-Summary: A snippet to insert a Pelican header
+Summary: A snippet to insert a Pelican post header

-A small trick to insert easily the header of a new post in a Pelican blog: use vscode snippets.
+A small trick to insert easily the header of a new post in a Pelican blog: use VS Code snippets!

-Add this in a file .vscode/new-pelican-note.code-snippets
+Add this in a file `.vscode/new-pelican-note.code-snippets`:

     :::json
     {